temporalio/documentation/docs/namespaces.md

 The Retention Period is the amount of time a Workflow Execution Event History remains in the Cluster's persistence store.

+Retention Periods are per Namespace.
-Retention Periods are set when the Namespace is created.
+A Retention Period is set for the Namespace when the Namespace is created.
 If the retention period isn't set, then it defaults to 2 days.
 The minimum retention period is 1 day.
 The maximum retention period is 30 days.